top of page

 Week 2: Relationships between Features

-L3: Joint Distribution & Statistical Independence.
+L3: Statistical Independence.
 Application: Identifying redundant features in a dataset to reduce model complexity.

 L4: Variance, Co-variance, and Correlation.
 Application: Constructing correlation heatmaps to prevent Multi-collinearity in training.